wp-plugins/flexytalk-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-FlexyTalk Free Live Chat Widget brings your site alive allowing you to chat to your website visitors right on your desktop or mobile device.
+FlexyTalk Free Live Chat Widget brings your site alive allowing you to chat to your website visitors.
 It is absolutely free and it works out of the box.
-There's no need to signup in our site.
+There's no need to signup to create any account anywhere

 == Description ==
 FlexyTalk Free Live Chat Widget